myltik/azure-docs.ru-ru/articles/application-gateway/application-gateway-create-probe-ps.md

 <properties
-   pageTitle="Создание пользовательской проверки для шлюза приложений с помощью PowerShell в диспетчере ресурсов | Microsoft Azure" description="Узнайте, как создать пользовательскую проверку для шлюза приложений с помощью PowerShell в диспетчере ресурсов." services="application-gateway" documentationCenter="na" authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"